BrandonPacewic/CompetitiveProgramming/README.md

 - [Neal Wu](https://www.youtube.com/c/NealWuProgramming)
 - [William Lin](https://www.youtube.com/c/WilliamLin168)

-### How to consume
+## How to consume

-Unlike most other projects you will need a copy of the source code saved locally in order to use it.
+You will need a copy of the source code saved locally in order to use it.
 Simply create a clone of the repository and put it in a easy to access location.
-Then you will need to copy and paste code whenever you need it.
-I have the eventual goal of making this library a VS Code snippet extension so look forward to that in the future.
+Then just copy and paste code whenever you need it.

+This is an unfortunate side effect of how competitive programming contests work.
+All source code needs to be placed in one file.

 ### Checkout my profiles
 - [Code Forces](https://codeforces.com/profile/BrandonPacewic)